Curse of the Pink Panther: Reception

-Curse of the Pink Panther received unanimously negative critical reviews and was a box office bomb — with the general consensus being that attempting to continue The Pink Panther series without Sellers was a mistake, though some critics and fans thought that one positive aspect of the film was Moore's cameo, which is a humorous departure from his usual role of the suave and sophisticated hero, complete with falls, minced words and an ice bucket for most of his scenes that showed a previously unknown talent for physical and verbal comedy.
+Curse of the Pink Panther received unanimously negative critical reviews and was a box office bomb – with the general consensus being that attempting to continue The Pink Panther series without Sellers was a mistake, though some critics and fans thought that one positive aspect of the film was Moore's cameo, which is a humorous departure from his usual role of the suave and sophisticated hero, complete with falls, minced words and an ice bucket for most of his scenes that showed a previously unknown talent for physical and verbal comedy.

 Both this film and Trail came in $1 million over budget.
-The problem was the films started shooting in February and were rushed through post-production by October 1982.
+The problem was that the films started shooting in February and were rushed through post-production by October 1982.
 Trail was a disappointment at the box office.
 As a result, Metro-Goldwyn-Mayer did not release Curse in the spring of 1983 as planned, instead it was pushed back until August with virtually no newspaper or television promotion for the film.
 This violated Edwards' contract with MGM; he sued the studio for $180 million in September 1983 for "willfully sabotaging the film".
 MGM sued Edwards for alleged fraudulent overspending.
 Shortly after this, Edwards sued MGM for defamation of character.
 The lawsuits combined totaled over $1 billion.
 After much legal wrangling, Edwards and MGM settled the various lawsuits out of court in 1988.

 Wass' option for several sequels was never taken up, though Edwards did start planning what would become Son of the Pink Panther around the time of the settlement – but MGM was not interested.
 They went ahead with a television movie in 1989, The New Pink Panther.
 Gary Nelson directed Charlie Schlatter as a nice-guy television reporter investigating an arsonist, and who teams up with the cartoon Panther (who talks) to solve crimes.
 This Roger Rabbit knock-off never aired.
 Finally, after much effort, Edwards's Son was released in 1993, starring Roberto Benigni as Clouseau's illegitimate son.
 However, like this and Trail, it did not do well at the box-office, signalling the end of Edwards' involvement with the franchise for good.

 On review aggregator Rotten Tomatoes, the film has an approval rating of 29% based on 14 reviews, with an average score of 4.00/10.
 On Metacritic, the film has a weighted average score of 31 out of 100 based on 8 critics, indicating "generally unfavorable" reviews.

 MGM produced a commercially successful revival, The Pink Panther (2006), starring Steve Martin as Clouseau, though this film is a reboot of the franchise rather than a continuation.
 Martin once again played Clouseau in The Pink Panther 2, though that film was not as successful as the first.